 - Food stations

-- Plated Meals
+- Plated service

 Let’s look at each option in turn.

-Bar/Bat Mitzvah Food Stations (and Trucks)
+Food Stations (or Food Trucks)

 - Instead of one long buffet table – you have multiple stations, which helps shorten (but not eliminate) lines and alleviate congestion.

 - Guests have a wider selection of food options.
-You can even cater to people’s preferences and diet restrictions by offering a variety of food stations (vegan, vegetarian, Atkins diet, gluten-free etc’).
+You can even cater to people’s preferences and diet restrictions by offering a variety of food stations (vegan, vegetarian, Atkins diet, gluten-free, etc’).